MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/troubleshoot-issues-with-shared-computer-activation-for-office-365-proplus.md

 ## Verify that shared computer activation is enabled for Office 365 ProPlus

-Here are two ways that you can check whether shared computer activation is enabled on the computer that has Office 365 ProPlus installed.
+Here are two ways that you can check whether shared computer activation is enabled on the computer that has Microsoft 365 Apps installed.

-- Open any Office 365 ProPlus program, such as Word.
+- Open any Office program, such as Word.
 Go to **File** > **Account** > **About Word** (or whatever the name of the app is).
 On the second line from the top, underneath the MSO version number, you should see **Shared Computer Activation**, instead of a Product ID, like in the following screenshot.

      ![Screenshot of the About Word dialog box, showing "Shared Computer Activation" underneath the MSO version number.](images/246f2714-8b13-48af-9e2d-0a15213adcc9.png)